Light / Sound / Video

 He is also a musician, has a few projects with the band Schlauberg and currently works on his personal project.

-Collaboration with Plexus Polaire on Ashes and Moby Dick.
+Collaboration with Plexus Polaire on Ashes, Moby Dick and Doll’s House.

 David Farine